Click here to view a recording of the event.

 Click here for coverage of the event by Episcopal News Service.

 Please join us when Noah Bullock, Executive Director of Cristosal, discusses how a human rights-based approach, grounded in faith systems, informs work in El Salvador and with U.S. Policy.
 How are the systems of economics, migration, and violence connected between Central America and the U.S., and what can people of faith can do in response?

-A panel of local leaders will join the conversation to discuss some of the promise and challenges to implementing these strategies in the St. Louis area.
+We’re delighted to welcome a panel of local religious leaders who will join the conversation to discuss some of the promise and challenges to implementing these strategies in the St. Louis area.

 Cristosal is a nongovernmental organization working to advance human rights in Central America through rights-based research, learning, and programming.
 “We come alongside victims of violence to provide protection when they need it most, repair the lingering effects of human rights violations, and build human rights environments to create conditions where peace is possible.”
 For more information about Cristosal, visit their website at https://www.cristosal.org/

 Noah Bullock first came to El Salvador as a human rights intern for Cristosal in 2005 after graduating from the University of Montana in Peace and Conflict Studies.
 That first year evolved into a more than a decade of crafting human rights-based programs to address problems from hurricane disaster relief to community development.

 In 2007, Noah became the Community Development Program Director.
 Three years later, he became Cristosal’s first in-country Executive Director, while also earning a post-graduate certificate in Local Development from the University of Central America José Simeón Cañas (UCA).